sfc-gh-klochen/sfsnowsightextensions/Readme.md

 # Snowflake Snowsight Extensions
 Snowflake Snowsight Extensions wrap Snowsight features that do not have API or SQL alternatives, such as manipulating Dashboards and Worksheets, and retrieving Query Profile and step timings.

-Written by Daniel Odievich (daniel.odievich@snowflake.com) Senior Solution Architect at Snowflake Professional Services.
+Created and developed by Daniel Odievich, Senior Solution Architect at Snowflake Professional Services.
+This repo is maintained by group of internal Snowflake associates.
+Please log issues in this repository.
+General questions can be directed to (michael.ybarra@snowflake.com)

 | :exclamation:        | This project is not an officialy supported product of Snowflake.
 Use at your own risk.     |
 |---------------|:------------------------|